INVENTORY OF GAMES

 _______________

 1)Additions, however, remain possible.
 2)Only Albania and most of the republics that emerged after the dissolution of Yugoslavia are missing, due to absent or insignificant production.
 3)Each deck is placed in only one position.
-See further notes at the bottom of the page.
+4)Within the same pattern, a group of cards is always illustrated with cards of the same rank and suit. ‖ See further notes at the bottom of the page.

 single-headed